SkylerHope/Debian-Discord-Updater/README.md

 ./install-updater.sh
 ```

+## Usage
-Now run the command to update Discord
+Run this command on your terminal to update Discord
 ```bash
 discord-update
 ```